 Black Bean Tacos are made with a flavorful combination of black beans, veggies, and fresh cilantro for out-of-this-world flavor.
 Serve these vegan-friendly tacos on their own or alongside rice for the ultimate healthy lunch or dinner.
-Jump to Recipe
+Jump to Recipe and Video

 In a perfect world, it would be Taco Tuesday every day.
 Just imagine it… mouthwatering tacos packed with colorful toppings and served with margaritas, all the time.
 Ah, what a life that would be.
 Unfortunately, in the real world, I can’t possibly eat tacos every day.
 Well, unless of course, it’s these delectable Black Bean Tacos.
 Then, I might be able to make it work.